nedimcanulusoy/NeuroGuard/README.md

 Further documentation on API endpoints and interface operations can be found in `neuroguard_api.py` and `neuroguard_interface.py` respectively.

 ## Project Structure

+This project leverages PyTorch for deep learning, FastAPI for building the API, and Docker for containerization.

 - `ng_api/`: Contains the NeuroGuard API logic.
 - `ng_interface/`: Handles the interface components and interactivity.